PanDAWMS/panda-client/README.txt

 ** Release Note

+current
+  * fixed --trf of pathena for AMI=tag

 0.1.80 (7/21/2009)
   * fixed POOL-ref extraction for old Athena to work with new CollectionTree name
-  * added protection to runBrokerage to avoid too many lookup
+  * added a protection to runBrokerage to avoid too many lookup
   * support rpm installation in --update of pathena/prun
   * fixed proxy delegation for expiring certificate